chrisgrieser/obsidian-quadro/README.md

 > The main caveat of this approach is that the assignment of codes is mostly
 > restricted to the paragraph level.
 Assigning codes to only segments of a
 > paragraph is limited to adding highlights to the respective section.
-> Assignment of codes to individual words and coded segments with overlap are
+> Assignment of codes to individual words and coded segments with overlap is
 > not supported.

 #### Coding capabilities